01 of 10

 Installing the Rigid Pond Liner

-As said on Page 1, the ceramic planter will sit in a pond.
+As we said, the ceramic planter will sit in a pond.
 To create the pond, insert a rigid pond liner into the ground.
 To do so, you'll need the following supplies:

 - Carpenter's level